stanimirovn/docs-redis/index.html.md

 ## Upgrading to the Latest Version

-Consider the following compatibility information before upgrading MongoDB for Pivotal Cloud Foundry.
+Consider the following compatibility information before upgrading Redis for Pivotal Cloud Foundry.

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Redis for PCF to any version in 1.4.x.
 This allows Redis for PCF upgrades after you install OpsManager 1.4.x. </p>